tap1r/mongodb-scripts/BI Connector reproductions.md

 # BI Connector reproductions (valid for v2.13.1)

-This guide aims to provide startup string combinatations for BIC reproduction testing.
+This guide aims to provide startup options for BIC reproduction testing.
 Each grouping provides consistent parameters to each of the BIC applications and tools for more common use cases.

 ## Procedures

 Generate a matching command syntax set for _`mysql`_, _`mongosqld`_ and _`mongodrdl`_ based on known use case permutations.

-1. Determine the usecase permutation from the parameter combinations:
+1. Determine the use case permutation from the parameter combinations:

    - Authentication & SSL
      - No SSL + no _auth_ (_`sslMode=disabled`_)